rainygrey/cstwil/_posts/2019-08-11-Hello-World.md

 ---

 Earlier this year, I decided to pursue knowledge in computer science and practice in programming.
 I might write about the reasons later in upcoming posts.
-In the meantime, this July, I've begun learning JavaScript with Code States, a bootcamp based in Korea, serving as a nth leg of my journey.
+In the meantime, this July, I've begun learning JavaScript with Code States, a bootcamp based in Korea.

 ```JavaScript
 String str = "And it's been hard!";